Kazan20/Stackerd-Math-Shell/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the KICENCE License.
 See the [LICENSE](LICENSE.ki) file for details.

 ---

-Feel free to adjust the content as needed or add any additional details that are relevant to your shell’s functionality!